Starbucks (NASDAQ:SBUX) Price Target Raised to $120.00

-Starbucks (NASDAQ:SBUX) had its target price boosted by Morgan Stanley from $110.00 to $120.00 in a research note issued to investors on Wednesday, The Fly reports.
-The firm currently has an equal weight rating on the coffee company’s stock.
-The analysts noted that the move was a valuation call.
+Starbucks (NASDAQ:SBUX) had its target price hoisted by equities researchers at Morgan Stanley from $110.00 to $120.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the coffee company’s stock.
+Morgan Stanley’s price objective would suggest a potential upside of 3.70% from the company’s current price.

-SBUX has been the subject of several other reports.
-Telsey Advisory Group increased their price objective on shares of Starbucks from $108.00 to $120.00 and gave the company a market perform rating in a report on Tuesday, March 23rd.
-Argus increased their target price on shares of Starbucks from $116.00 to $132.00 and gave the company a buy rating in a research note on Monday, April 19th.
-Wedbush increased their target price on shares of Starbucks from $124.00 to $132.00 and gave the company an outperform rating in a research note on Wednesday.
-Stephens increased their target price on shares of Starbucks from $115.00 to $118.00 and gave the company an equal weight rating in a research note on Wednesday.
-Finally, JPMorgan Chase & Co. increased their target price on shares of Starbucks from $97.00 to $104.00 and gave the company a neutral rating in a research note on Monday, April 19th.
-Nine equities research analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the company’s stock.
-Starbucks has a consensus rating of Buy and an average target price of $117.92.
+A number of other equities research analysts have also recently commented on the company.
+Argus increased their target price on Starbucks from $116.00 to $132.00 and gave the stock a “buy” rating in a research note on Monday, April 19th.
+The Goldman Sachs Group began coverage on Starbucks in a research note on Tuesday, January 19th.
+They issued a “buy” rating and a $115.00 target price on the stock.
+Wedbush increased their target price on Starbucks from $124.00 to $132.00 and gave the stock an “outperform” rating in a research note on Wednesday, April 28th.
+Telsey Advisory Group increased their price objective on Starbucks from $108.00 to $120.00 and gave the company a “market perform” rating in a research report on Tuesday, March 23rd.
+Finally, Stephens increased their target price on Starbucks from $115.00 to $118.00 and gave the company an “equal weight” rating in a report on Wednesday, April 28th.
+Seven analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average target price of $120.80.

 Starbucks Company Profile